 Using an mCitrine-p21 fusion protein in order to monitor p21 levels compared to CDK2 activity in cells in transient quiescence.
 Moser J, Miller I, Carter D, Spencer SL.
 (2018).
 "Control of the Restriction Point by Rb and p21."
 PNAS.

-The Spencer Lab making dinner during the lab retreat in Keystone, Colorado.
+The Spencer Lab making dinner at retreat to Keystone, Colorado in August 2019

 Venn diagram of gene sets differentially regulated in five forms of quiescence.
 Min M, Spencer SL.
 (2019).
 "Spontaneously slow-cycling subpopulations of human cells originate from activation of stress-response pathways."
 PLOS Biology.